zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

-## What a default ShaderLab code looks like
+## What a default Unlit shader looks like

 Open Unity Hub, we create a new Unity 3D project called **UnityShaderCodeLab**,  the editor version is **Unity 2020.3.10(LTS)**, when the editor is running, move the mouse cursor into the the **Project** panel, and right, in the pop-up menu choose **Create -> Material -> Unlit Shader** , follow the image below: